Cart 0

 Publishers Weekly starred review

-Her first book is the award-winning collection of poetry, Cannibal (University of Nebraska Press, 2016), winner of a Whiting Writers’ Award, the American Academy of Arts and Letters Addison M. Metcalf Award, the OCM Bocas Prize for Caribbean Poetry, the Phillis Wheatley Book Award, and the Prairie Schooner Book Prize in Poetry.
-It was selected as one of the American Library Association’s “Notable Books of the Year," was a finalist for the PEN Center USA Literary Award, and was longlisted for the PEN Open Book Award and the Dylan Thomas Prize.
+Her first book is the poetry collection Cannibal (University of Nebraska Press, 2016), winner of a Whiting Writers’ Award, the American Academy of Arts and Letters Addison M. Metcalf Award, the OCM Bocas Prize for Caribbean Poetry, the Phillis Wheatley Book Award, and the Prairie Schooner Book Prize in Poetry.
+It was also an ALA Notable Book of the Year, a finalist for the PEN Center USA Literary Award, and longlisted for the PEN Open Book Award and the Dylan Thomas Prize.

 Sinclair's work is deeply engaged with womanhood, with exile (exile from the homeland, from the prevailing culture, from one’s own body), and with reclaiming a place in the world.
 Discussing her poetry with The Rumpus, Sinclair notes, "I wanted to write poems that reflected the fertile landscape of Jamaica as a mirror to the landscape of the black female body—untamed, ‘frightening,’ and unknown, while celebrating the nature of that ‘savagery’ as a vital and beautiful part of Caribbean selfhood."